 1) Teams are to show up regardless of weather conditions unless prior arrangements have been made.
-If the field is unplayable, the captains may cancel and report to the division representative.
+If the field is unplayable, the captains may cancel and report it to the division representative.
 Games should be cancelled no earlier than 5pm.
 Cancellations due to lack of players are not acceptable and will be considered a forfeit.
 If a team forfeits 3 games, the rest of their season is voided.
 All their remaining games will be scored as ties.
 They will not be allowed to participate in the final tournament.
+The link to the Port Coquitlam Field closures is on the website main page.

 2) A team must list no less than ten (10) batters of which three (3) must be female.
 Any time there are less than 3 females, the game is considered a forfeit.
 Teams are permitted to play with nine (9) players, with the last spot scored as an auto out, providing the number of females remains intact.
 You can NOT play with (2) females.
 The maximum amount of batters in a lineup is 16.
 No substitutions will be allowed.
 No ½ games are permitted.

-3) Players may register and play with only one team in the league and cannot play until SPN coverage is attained.
-Males and Females may spare unlimitedly.
-Teams may add spares after the beginning of the season as long as they are added to the SPN roster.
+3) Players may register and play with only one team in the league for the playoffs and cannot play at all until they are added to a SPN roster.
+A person may spare for another team as long as they are on a SPN roster within the league.

-6) Home team to set up the field.
+6) Home team sets up the field.
 Bases are at 65 feet, commitment line at 20 feet towards 3rd base and pitching line at 50 feet.
 Please use a tape measure if the field is not marked.
-1st base must be the larger “safety base” with the orange half in foul territory.
+1st base must be the larger “safety base” with the orange side in foul territory.
 Home plate will be a wood board measuring 3’x2’ and cover any existing plate.
 If a batted ball hits home plate, it is considered a foul ball and the play is dead.
+Home team is also responsible for bringing the balls.

 7) Games will be seven (7) innings in total with a maximum of five (5) runs scored each inning, excluding the 7th inning, which will be considered “open”.
-Tie games at the end of 7 innings will not be played out except for tournament knock out games, in which international rules apply.
+Games tied at the end of 7 innings will not be played out except for tournament knock out games, in which international rules apply.

 8) Team captains are responsible for their players, both on and off the field including fans and supporters.
 Abuse, physical and/or verbal will NOT be tolerated.
 Result: Team will be put on probation for the remainder of the season, including the tournament PLUS all of the following season.
 Should there be a 2nd offence, the team will be removed from league play.
 All of their wins will become ties as well as any remaining games to be played.
-In extreme circumstances, the league can remove a player for the remainder of the season including the tournament.
-The player is welcome to re-apply next season but is not guaranteed to return.
+Individual players will be subject of a disciplinary review by the executive.

-10) Pitches will be in an arc of 6’ – unlimited from a distance 50’ minimum – 60’ maximum in line with 2nd base.
+10) Pitches will be in an arc of 6’ to 12' pitched from a distance of 50’ to 60’ feet.
 The pitcher may not be closer/further than outlined.
-Result: If the pitcher is not within the 50’-60’ range, the pitch will be called a “ball” and the pitcher warned.
+Result: If the pitcher is not within the 50’ to 60’ range, the pitch will be called a “ball” and the pitcher warned.
 If there is a 2nd offence, the batter will be awarded 1st base and the pitcher removed from the mound (not the game).
 The new pitcher will be allowed three (3) warm up pitches.

 12) No defensive player may be closer than 50’ prior to contact of the pitch.
 Result: play will be called “dead” and the batter will be awarded 1st base with all forced runners advancing.